MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/processing-wm_devicechange-messages.md

 }
 ```

-### MFC applications
+## Microsoft Foundation Class (MFC) applications

 The MFC framework processes the messages that are sent to an MFC-based application's window(s).
-An MFC-based application must implement an [CWnd::OnDeviceChange](/cpp/mfc/reference/cwnd-class#ondevicechange) member function for the application's window class that receives the WM\_DEVICECHANGE messages.
+An MFC-based application must implement an [CWnd::OnDeviceChange](/cpp/mfc/reference/cwnd-class#ondevicechange) member function for the application's window class that receives the `WM_DEVICECHANGE` messages.

 The following code example shows how to implement an **OnDeviceChange** member function in an MFC-based application: